 With the methods used by CNC machines, orders can be as small as a single piece used for testing or massive, high-volume projects.
 This ability to shift from small to large-scale production means a business can create a single prototype with CNC machining.
 After the business puts the model through physical testing and makes any final changes to the design, the finalized form can quickly begin high-volume production.

 While machining started with a numerically controlled lathe, the technology has gone beyond just that type of tool.
 Tools now include milling, screw machining and machine turning.
-Machine-milling turns the tools around the still workpiece.
-Machine turning rotates the workpiece as the cutters remain still against it.
-If this operation sounds like a lathe, it’s because a lathe is one of the tools used for machine turning.
+All of these machines share qualities and features, offering users multi-functional aspects.

 The screw mill’s other name is the Swiss-style lathe because this machine can create tiny parts in watches.
 A task that once required highly skilled metalworkers capable of producing the smallest components for timepieces now needs trained engineers who can develop minute designs for the CNC screw mill.
 However, the mill will produce more parts faster than an artisan can create alone.

 Decades have seen the evolution of CNC machinery technology from punch-driven devices to computer-run machines.
-The advantages, though, remain the same: Companies get automated precision from the devices with lower margins of error than human metalworkers could create.
-But like any technology, CNC machining’s history has not reached its end.
+The advantages, though, remain the same — companies get automated precision from the devices with lower margins of error than human metalworkers could create and at higher throughput.
+Similarly, to other technology, CNC history has not reached its end.

-Throughout changes in NC and CNC technology, the machinery has increased in its accuracy and speed.
+Throughout changes in NC and CNC technology, the machinery has increased in its accuracy, precision and speed.
 As good as these attributes are, the technology still has room for improvement.
-As engineers continue to adapt CNC machinery to further raise accuracy and speed, more companies will likely recognize the advantages of CNC machining for their projects.
+As engineers continue to adapt CNC machinery, more companies will likely recognize the advantages of CNC machining for their projects.